stevepolitodesign/rails-authentication-from-scratch/README.md

 >
 > - We add a `unconfirmed_email` column to the `users_table` so that we have a place to store the email a user is trying to use after their account has been confirmed with their original email.
 > - We add `attr_accessor :current_password` so that we'll be able to use `f.password_field :current_password` in the user form (which doesn't exist yet).
 This will allow us to require the user to submit their current password before they can update their account.
-> - We ensure to format the `unconfirmed_email` before saving to the database.
+> - We ensure to format the `unconfirmed_email` before saving it to the database.
 This ensures all data is saved consistently.
 > - We add validations to the `unconfirmed_email` column ensuring it's a valid email address.
 > - We update the `confirm!` method to set the `email` column to the value of the `unconfirmed_email` column, and then clear out the `unconfirmed_email` column.
 This will only happen if a user is trying to confirm a new email address.
 Note that we return `false` if updating the email address fails.
 This could happen if a user tries to confirm an email address that has already been confirmed.
-> - We add the `confirmable_email` method so that we can call the correct email in the the updated `UserMailer`.
+> - We add the `confirmable_email` method so that we can call the correct email in the updated `UserMailer`.
 > - We add `reconfirming?` and `unconfirmed_or_reconfirming?` to help us determine what state a user is in.
 This will come in handy later in our controllers.

 3. Update User Mailer.